Keynote Speakers

 Email: wimob2024@wimob.org

-Webmaster: Mr. Sahand Khodaparas
+Webmaster: Dr. Sahand Khodaparas

 Email: webmaster@wimob.org